UST-DeMAF/DeMAF-Documentation/README.md

  * **Example II**:
      * This example shows how to use the visualization service after the transformation process.
      * For this example we will use the Kubernetes yaml-file.
-Download the [yaml-file](https://github.com/UST-DeMAF/opentelemetry-demo/blob/demaf/kubernetes/opentelemetry-demo.yaml) and store it in the volume folder of your deployment-config repository.
+Download the [yaml-file](https://github.com/UST-DeMAF/opentelemetry-demo/blob/main/kubernetes/opentelemetry-demo.yaml) and store it in the volume folder of your deployment-config repository.
      * Start the DeMAF Application as well as the DeMAF Shell, explained in Step 1-6.
-     * Run inside the DeMAF-Shell: ```transform --location file:/usr/share/opentelemetry-demo.yaml --technology kubernetes --options dpi=96,flatten=true,width=1920,height=1080,visualize=true```
+     * Run inside the DeMAF-Shell: ```transform -l file:/usr/share/opentelemetry-demo.yaml -t kubernetes -o dpi=96,flatten=true,width=1920,height=1080,visualize=true```
      * ![](resources/images/demaf_vis.png)
      * Expected Results:
         * When using visualize=true the DeMAF Shell outputs a link to the Visualization in Winery: